Detroit's auto industry is changed, but not as Washington planned

 With oil prices expected to stay low for some time, all the major automakers are looking for a bigger slice of U.S. truck market profits.

-Nissan Motor Co (7201.T) and Honda Motor Co (7267.T) are using auto show press previews on Monday to promote new versions of their full-size pickups, the Titan and the Ridgeline, respectively.
+Nissan Motor Co and Honda Motor Co are using auto show press previews on Monday to promote new versions of their full-size pickups, the Titan and the Ridgeline, respectively.

 Obama has made boosting fuel efficiency a cornerstone of his energy and climate policy.
 Mandates from California and other states are prodding automakers to continue rolling out zero emission electric vehicles, such as GM's Chevrolet Bolt, even if sales remain slow.